 2.1.8.
 Market Risk Management and Operating Structure

-BOA UK has a robust market risk framework to ensure the bank undertakes acceptable business, manages its trading book effectively, and is able to respond appropriately to market events as they arise.
+BOA UK has a robust market risk framework to ensure the bank undertakes acceptable business, manages its trading book effectively, and can respond appropriately to market events as they arise.

 General framework